Jayz2K/skin.KOver/README.md

 `SETTINGS > SKIN SETTINGS > GENERAL SETUP > EDIT HOME MENU ...`

 You can customize KOver home menu like many other skins by setting your menu items and icons.
 But KOver pushes the personal settings further with extending viewtypes to the Home menu.
 You can build viewtypes for home like you make them for libraries.
-When using the AUTOBUILD feature, KOver provides 3 default viewtypes you can choose.
+When using the [autobuild](https://github.com/Jayz2K/skin.KOver#autobuild) feature, KOver provides 3 default viewtypes you can choose.
 At first launch, the first viewtype is set by default showing you only the submenus.
 You might want to change this by setting showing widgets instead.

 #### Customizing Home menu items